akshatapatel/CBRAIN-GAN/README.md

 - Sensible Heat Flux (SHFLX)
 - Latent Heat FLux (LHFLX)

-are used to generate a distribution Precipitation (PRECT) and learn its relation with the above variables.
+are used to generate a distribution of Precipitation (PRECT) and learn its relation with the above variables.